As an employer, you want to hire the best possible candidates for your open positions.

 - Confirmation screen if an initial screen returned a positive result with a review performed by a medical review officer

 - Results provided for the drugs selected to the job applicant and employer within one to three days

 Why is Drug Screening Important?

-According to the 2019 National Survey on Drug Use and Health from the Substance Abuse and Mental Health Services Administration, more than 57 million Americans ages 12 and older admitted using illicit drugs within the past year, and nearly 36 million admitted using within the past month.
+According to the 2020 National Survey on Drug Use and Health from the Substance Abuse and Mental Health Services Administration, more than 59 million Americans ages 12 and older admitted using illicit drugs within the past year.

 The National Institute on Drug Abuse reports that employees who abuse substances are likelier to miss work more often, be late to work, frequently change jobs, be involved in workplace accidents in which others are harmed, and file more workers’ comp claims.

 - The National Safety Council reports that employees with substance use disorders miss an average of 24.6 days annually from work each year, excluding vacations and holidays.